EndsM/MuvLuvCN/task.md

 ## Goal of this repo

-Remove as much "red dot" as possible
+Remove as much "red dot" as possible, which includes errors and warnings.

 ### Current Goal